csinva/csinva.github.io/_notes/research_ovws/ovw_complexity.md

 - [complexity](http://www.scholarpedia.org/article/Complexity) (Sporns 07)
   - complexity = degree to which **components** engage in organized structured **interactions**
   - High complexity -> mixture of order and disorder (randomness and regularity) + have a high capacity to generate **emergent** phenomena.
-  - (simon 1981): complex systems are “made up of a large number of parts that have many interactions.”
   - 2 categories
     - algorithmic / mdl
     - natural complexity (e.g. physical complexity)